awsdocs/amazon-athena-user-guide/doc_source/key-management.md

 For more information, see [What is AWS Key Management Service](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) in the *AWS Key Management Service Developer Guide*, and [How Amazon Simple Storage Service Uses AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/services-s3.html)\.
 To view the keys in your account that AWS creates and manages for you, in the navigation pane, choose **AWS managed keys**\.

 If you are uploading or accessing objects encrypted by SSE\-KMS, use AWS Signature Version 4 for added security\.
-For more information, see [Specifying the Signature Version in Request Authentication](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingAWSSDK.html#specify-signature-version) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Specifying the Signature Version in Request Authentication](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingAWSSDK.html#specify-signature-version) in the *Amazon Simple Storage Service User Guide*\.

 If your Athena workloads encrypt a large amount of data, you can use S3 Bucket Keys to reduce costs\.
 For more information, see [Reducing the cost of SSE\-KMS with Amazon S3 Bucket Keys](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-key.html) in the *Amazon Simple Storage Service User Guide*\.